TimSoethout/goodwe-sems-home-assistant/README.md

-# Goodwe SEMS API integration for Home Assistant
+# GoodWe SEMS API integration for Home Assistant

 {% if prerelease %}
 ### NB!: This is a Beta version!